Cauchy and Goursat problems for the generalized spin zero rest-mass fields on Minkowski spacetime: Energy fluxes

-Since the Cauchy problem of the spin-$n/2$ massless equation is well-posed, we can define trace operator $\hat{\phi}_{AB...F}|_{\scri^+}$ on the null infinity hypersurface $\scri^+$ and then determine the energy through this hypersurface.
+Since the Cauchy problem of the generalized spin-$n/2$ zero rest-mass equation is well-posed, we can define trace operator $\hat{\phi}_{AB...F}|_{\scri^+}$ on the null infinity hypersurface $\scri^+$ and then determine the energy through this hypersurface.
 In particular, the normal vector to the future null infinity $\scri^+$ is

 hence the transversal vector to the null infinity $\scri^+$ is

 Using again the expression \eqref{phi}, we have